10 Awesome playhouses that your children will love

 Any punk-loving pop princess would be proud to call this their playhouse.
-Handy dad, Shaun, painted this structure in bold, contrasting pink and black, and it stands proud at the end of the family garden.
+Handy dad, Shaun, painted the 5 x 5 Poppy playhouse in bold, contrasting pink and black, and it stands proud at the end of the family garden.
 It’s a garden retreat that definitely wants to be noticed.

 Matching pink planters and funky windmill flowers give the house a girly, individual look, and a cute red bird hanging over the door welcomes anyone who passes by.
 It’s a truly quirky, unique space.

 Shed-loving mum Victoria gave her daughter Evie a Hello Kitty inspired playhouse for her birthday She says:

 “My 2 year old daughter is in love with her birthday present.”

 Bright pink and white candy stripes make it a cheerful and fun space for a little girl to play happily.
 An antique effect door knocker adds a homely touch, as do the delightful pastel curtains inside.

 Victoria even added a personalised name plaque to the top of the house so that visitors would be in no doubt as to who this special space belonged to.
 A Hello Kitty chair at the front of the house gives Evie a spot where can relax in style and comfort whenever she pleases.

 What’s the simplest way to make a garden building stand out?
 A simple paint job can make a world of difference to a plain 4 x 4 Snug wooden playhouse.
 The purple, pink and blue hues used to decorate this playhouse make it look glorious in the summer sunshine.

 Set in pride of place on this raised area in the garden, the matching flowerpot and ornament give a friendly and welcoming feel, while a friendly gnome nearby keeps guard.